-You can determine if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Pull off the thermostat and find the wiring.
+- Remove the thermostat and look at the wiring.

 - If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is usually blue.
+You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.

 Do Nest or ecobee Need a C Wire?

-Trust Gilray Heating and Cooling for Your Smart Thermostat Installation Needs
+Rely on Gilray Heating and Cooling for Your Smart Thermostat Installation Needs

 At Gilray Heating and Cooling, we’re always seeking methods to keep you cozier while keeping energy bills reasonable.
 If you have questions about switching to a smart thermostat without a C wire, reach us at 715-301-0727.
 We can help you choose the right model for your house and even add new wiring if necessary.